Help Center

 A) Global alerts

 Upon installation of DataSecurity Plus, several built-in global alerts will be automatically activated.
-These alerts can be configured for events across all configured servers and domains.
-For more information on them, refer to this page.
+These alerts can be configured for events across all the configured servers and domains.
+For more information, refer to this page.
+You can also create your own global alerts for specific requirements.

 Creating global alerts